SEO

 The multiplier effect of topical relevance means that ten links from industry-relevant sources can outperform fifty links from irrelevant sites, regardless of their general authority metrics.

 Understanding the different types of backlinks is crucial before diving into link building strategies.
 Not all links are created equal, and some can actually harm your SEO efforts.
-Acquiring quality backlinks is a fundamental strategy in link building to enhance website authority and improve SEO rankings.

 Dofollow Links are the standard type of hyperlink that passes authority from one site to another.
 When search engines encounter a dofollow link, they follow it to the destination and consider it as a vote of confidence.